 Secondhand smoke holds up to 7,000 chemicals, including trace quantities of poisons like formaldehyde, arsenic, DDT, and cyanide.
 More than 250 of these chemicals are poisonous, and at least 70 are known to cause cancer.

 An alternative is to smoke e-cigarettes.
-To be honest I haven’t tried them but know a few friends who are using them.
+I haven’t tried them but know a few friends who are using them.
 I hear only positive.
 There are a lot of e-cigarette sellers nowadays.

 5. Smell good naturally.